julien-f/ezac/README.md

 # Server

 - bluebird: to manage asynchronous code (promises & generators).
+- connect: to serve static file in the HTTP server.
 - final-db: file system database.
 - handlebars: to binds mail templates with the data.
 - marked: to compile mail templates from Markdown to HTML.